RuslanTsykaliak/next-timeboxing/next-timeboxing.md

 localStorage
 ?
 PrismaORM with MongoDB

+Why create this app?
+Help people self-improve their performance by better managing and tracking their time.

 Implement:
 - Each timer after finishing shouldn't start a new time
+- Group timer.
+Each group should have an active track of passed time and how much time remains.
+- Edition of every field.
+- changing localStorage to PrismaORM with MongoDB
+- adding authentication with Clerk
+- public and private timers
+- history of your time.
+-

 Implemented:

 - Create a group